-All HEALTH CARE WORKERS must read these obligations and immediately notify the Statewide Travel Program at Covid19Lodging@dgs.ca.gov if these obligations cannot be met.
+All participants must read these obligations and immediately notify the Statewide Travel Program at Covid19Lodging@dgs.ca.gov if these obligations cannot be met.

 Violation of these terms will result in the following: the reservation will be cancelled, you will assume full personal/financial liability for the entire cost of the stay, and you will not be allowed to reserve another hotel room under this program.

-- All health care workers must be familiar with and take precautions to prevent transfer of any illness or contamination of spaces that may lead to spread to hotel associates or other guests.
+- Participants must be familiar with and take precautions, such as maintaining social distance and avoiding physical contact with other hotel guests or staff, utilizing face coverings and other appropriate personal protective equipment, to prevent the transfer of any illness or contamination of spaces that may spread to hotel associates or other guests.

-- Health care workers may not utilize any hotel common spaces, including without limitation the hotel lobby or any hotel restaurants, except to gain access to the hotel elevators or staircases.
-However, health care workers must, whenever feasible, use alternate entrances or exits that the hotel has designated for health care workers’ use, instead of using the hotel’s main lobby entrance.
+- Participants may not utilize any hotel common spaces including without limitation the lobby or any on-site restaurants, except to gain access to the hotel elevators or staircases; and must, whenever feasible use alternate entrances or exits that the hotel has designated for the program participant use, instead of using the hotel’s main lobby entrance.

-- Health care workers may arrange for food and beverage to be delivered to a location outside of hotel (i.e. parking lot “field facility”) for pick up.
+- Participants may arrange for food and beverage to be delivered to a location outside of hotel (i.e. parking lot “field facility”) for pick up.

-- Health care workers who have tested positive for COVID-19 may not have in-room food and beverage delivered by hotel staff.
+- Participants may not have in-room deliveries by hotel staff.

-- Health care workers may not have visitors in the hotel, to include individual rooms, at any time.
+- Participants may not have visitors in the hotel, to include individual rooms, at any time.

-- Upon departure from the hotel, each health care worker must remove any and all supplies, resources or other items brought into the hotel.
+- Upon check-out from the hotel, each participant must remove any and all supplies, resources, or other items brought into the hotel by the guest.
 These items may not be discarded on hotel property.

 By proceeding with the reservation, the health care worker hereby acknowledges that he/she has read and will abide by these obligations.